sfmskywalker/Orchard-Off-The-Grid/Layouts/17 - Chapter 14 - Container Elements.md

 Notice that we're initializing an array of type `LayoutEditorPropertiesItem[]` with a single item.
 This item is initialized with a user-friendly label and a model value of `"element.backgroundSize"`.
 This is a client-side expression that will be assigned to an Angular directive in the Razor view used by the `LayoutEditor_Template_Properties` shape, which you can find in the Views folder of the Layouts module.

-#### Third Look ####
+#### Third Look
-Man, that's a lot of code going on.
-Also, this process is kind of hard to discover yourself and takes a lot of trial and error.
-It's a good thing you're reading about it here though, because once you're able to build this kind of elements, you'll be able to build any kind of elements.
-And that should be worth something.

-So let's see where this got us so far by launching the site and navigating to a page editor with the Tile element on it:
+Let's see where this got us so far by launching the site and navigating to a page editor with the Tile element on it:

 ![](./figures/fig-110-tile-element-with-background.png)